What causes cancer?

 The BRCA1 and BRCA2 breast cancer genes are examples of genetic predisposition.
 Women who carry one of these faulty genes have a higher chance of developing breast cancer than women who do not.

 The BRCA genes are good examples for another reason.
-Most women with breast cancer do not have a mutated BRCA1 or BRCA 2 gene.
-Less than 3% of all breast cancers are due to these genes.
+Most women with breast cancer do not have a mutated BRCA1 or BRCA2 gene.
+Less than 3 out of 100 breast cancers (3%) are due to these genes.
 So although women with one of these genes are individually more likely to get breast cancer, most breast cancer is not caused by a high risk inherited gene fault.